cgre23/cgre23.github.io/outreach.md

 * Published an [article](https://www.um.edu.mt/library/oar/bitstream/123456789/19395/1/THINK%2c%202016-17%20-%20A9.pdf) in the University of Malta's [THINK Magazine](https://www.um.edu.mt/think/) on the use of muscle activity to control machines.

 ### 2015
+*  As part of the IEEE Malta student branch I helped in the organization of events such as [Robot Wars](https://gadgetsmalta.com/features/robot-wars/).